Troubleshooting Mk3 bed adhesion and first-layer problems¶

 On other printers, 1st layer calibration is a manual process that involves adjusting screws and using a sheet of paper to gauge the distance between the nozzle and bed.
-Disregard bed leveling or 1st layer calibration measures for other printers.
+Disregard bed leveling or 1st layer calibration instructions for other printers.
 The Prusa i3 Mk3 handles this work for us.

-Ideally, setting a 0.2mm 1st layer height in your slicer will result in a 0.2mm layer height being printed, but it can vary.
+Ideally, setting a 0.2mm 1st layer height in your slicer will result in a 0.2mm layer height being printed, but results can vary.
 We may wind up squishing the 1st layer for better adhesion or backing off a bit to avoid dragging the nozzle.

 Contact and feedback

 You can find me on the Prusa support forums or Reddit where I lurk in many of the 3D printing-related subreddits.
 I occasionally drop into the Official Prusa 3D discord server where I can be reached as bobstro (bobstro#9830).
 You can email me directly at firstname.lastname@example.org.